Airtable Export – The Ultimate Tutorial for Beginners and Experts

 You can’t download a table as a CSV from Airtable, but you can fetch any view.
 For this, click on the view name and select Download CSV.

-Your view will be downloaded as a CSV file to your device.
+Your view with Airtable records will be downloaded as a CSV file to your device.
 You can open it in Excel or upload it to Google Sheets.

 If your base consists of multiple tables, you’ll have to download each view as a CSV.
 This is very inconvenient especially when you export data from Airtable as a backup.
 In this case, you’ll need to manually repeat the flow every time you want to update the backup copy.
 So, the following solution will be much more efficient.

-To automate Airtable export, you can use one of the Airtable importers provided by Coupler.io.
+To automate Airtable export, you can use the no-code Airtable integration designed by Coupler.io.

-Let’s see how it works in the example below.
+Let’s see how it works step-by-step in the example below.

 Export contact info from Airtable to Google Sheets